ionic-team/capacitor-assets/README.md

 ## Usage

-`cordova-res` must run at the root of a Cordova project, such as:
+`cordova-res` expects a Cordova project structure such as:

 ```
 resources/